bancer/cakephp-js-tests-plugin/README.markdown

 When you've figured out all the basic stuff, try creating your own test profiles in the `JsTests/Config/core.php`.
 If you run into trouble, you can always revert to the default profile, or submit a ticket if you think you've run into a bug.

+### JSCoverage ###
+Note: only for those who use JSCoverage library.

+Next, make sure you have [JSCoverage][] somewhere on your system.
+On Ubuntu this is as simple as:

+	sudo apt-get install jscoverage

+If you're on Windows, download the Windows binaries and place them somewhere warm and comfy.

+Now, open the file `JsTests/Config/core.php` and find the line which says:

+	'executable'	=> '/usr/bin/jscoverage'

+and change the path to JSCoverage executable on your system.

+### JSCover ###
+Note: only for those who use JSCover library.

+By default and for illustration purposes tests are placed into the plugin section.
+If you are happy with that skip this section.
+If you prefer to have tests in you app folder you need to:
+1. move `JSTests/QunitTestsController.php` file to you `app/Controller` folder,
+2. move `JSTests/View/QunitTests` folder with all files to `app/View` folder,
+3. open the file `JsTests/Config/core.php` and find the line which says:

+	'plugin' 	 => 'JsTests',

+and change it to

+	'plugin' 	 => false,

 ## Contributing ##